 Top things to do in Paris

 Sully Wing is included with all Louvre Museum tickets.
 No separate ticket is needed.
 It sits in the museum’s central wing across multiple levels, and you can reach it early in your visit from the Pyramid or Carrousel entrance rather than waiting for a final stop.
-Book reserved access with an audio guide or a guided tour if you want quick orientation and enough time for Sully’s medieval remains, Egyptian rooms, and Venus de Milo.
+Book reserved access with an audio guide or a guided tour if you want a quick orientation and enough time for Sully’s medieval remains, Egyptian rooms, and Venus de Milo.

 How to best experience Sully Wing